Arguments Summary Day5: October 30, 2017

 ASG Maninder Singh, appearing for the respondent opposed the prayer.
 He noted that due to indoctrination, Hadiya’s opinion and consent could not be said to be free.
-The Chief Justice first questioned the basis of Mr Singh conclusion that there was no free consent here and then added that a single case could not define the essentiality of the law.
-The law and the principle as far as habeas corpus was concerned was that a major could choose his or her own place of residence and the only exception was in cases where there was mental incapacity.
+The Chief Justice first questioned the basis of Mr Singh conclusion that there was no free consent and added that a single case could not define the essentiality of the law.
+The law and the principle of Habeas Corpus is that a major could choose his or her own place of residence and the only exception was in cases of mental incapacity.
 Mr Singh pointed out that the Kerala High Court had recommended taking note of the psychological imbalance caused by indoctrination and urged that indoctrination be added to this list of exceptions.

-Mr Shyam Divan, Senior Counsel appearing for the First Respondent, the father started by stressing that the Court should follow the trajectory it had itself set into motion by ordering an NIA investigation – in other words, the only logical next step was to examine and take a principled view of the NIA report findings.
+Mr Shyam Divan, Senior Counsel appearing for Hadiya's father started by stressing that the Court should follow the trajectory it had itself set into motion by ordering an NIA investigation – in other words, the only logical next step was to examine and take a principled view of the NIA report findings.
 There was no change in circumstances justifying a change in the course of proceedings, he observed.
-He argued that this writ petition should be seen in the context of a huge organizational apparatus, the Popular Front of India, comprising students, preachers and centres, that was radicalizing youth and vulnerable adults.
-In this regard, it was not just minors who needed protection but vulnerable adults as well who were influenced to adopt extreme views.
+He argued that this writ petition should be seen in the context of a huge organizational apparatus, the Popular Front of India, comprising students, preachers, that was radicalizing youth and vulnerable adults.
+In this regard, it was not just minors who needed protection but 'vulnerable adults' as well who were influenced to adopt extreme views.

 Mr Divan sought to bring to the notice of the Court two affidavits which he considered as supplementing the findings in the inquiry.
 They were both by persons who had gone through such radicalization themselves but had now emerged from it.
 However, the Chief Justice intervened to note that these affidavits were meaningless at this juncture.
 He stressed that the law regarding habeas corpus remained clear – the Court had to direct production of the person.